stillya/gitty/README.md

   </a>
 </p>

-> A small bot for gitlab notification with integration on different platform
+> Small bot for gitlab notification with integration on different platform

 ## Usage